dechamps/FlexASIO/CONFIGURATION.md

 If the file is missing, this is equivalent to supplying an empty file, and as a result FlexASIO will use default values for everything.

+Configuration changes will only take effect after FlexASIO is reinitialized.
+Depending on the ASIO host application, this might require the application to be restarted.

 The configuration file is a text file that can be edited using any text editor, such as Notepad.
 The file follows the [TOML][] syntax, which is very similar to the syntax used for [INI files][].
 Every feature described in the [official TOML documentation] should be supported.